juananpe/ridesFX-hibernate/README.md

-# A template for creating Hibernate+JavaFX+H2+JUnit projects
+# RidesFX: a JavaFX (modular+hibernate+h2+properties) desktop application project

-A JavaFX+Hibernate+H2+JUnit template for the Software Engineering class of the Faculty of Computer Science of Donostia.
+A JavaFX+Hibernate+H2+JUnit template for the Software Engineering I class of the Faculty of Computer Science of Donostia.

 * First, you need to create some Java POJO entities in the domain folder